Nazia-Karim-Khan-Oishee/GitHub-Issue-Taxonomy/README.md

 ```bash
 pip install jupyter
 ```
-3.Download BERT base uncased model from Hugging Face.
+3.Download BERT base uncased model from Hugging Face.You can download it from [here](https://huggingface.co/bert-base-uncased).

 4.Navigate to the code folder and then the notebook folder.
 Open the model_training.ipynb file in Jupyter Notebook for the full implementation.

 ## Dataset

-The dataset is collected from kaggle from [this link](https://www.kaggle.com/datasets/anmolkumar/github-bugs-prediction/data?select=embold_train_extra.json)
+The dataset is collected from kaggle.You can download it from [this link](https://www.kaggle.com/datasets/anmolkumar/github-bugs-prediction/data?select=embold_train_extra.json)

 ## Model Assessment